bookofproofs/bookofproofs.github.io/_sources/history/19th-century/helmholtz.md

 **Hermann von Helmholtz** was a German mathematician who trained as a medical doctor and made important contributions to mathematical physics, optics and acoustics as well as to physiology and psychology.

 ### Mathematical Profile (Excerpt):
-* Hermann was the eldest of his parents four children.
-* In particular the views on philosophy held by his father restricted Helmholtz's own views.
 * Ferdinand Helmholtz had served in the Prussian army in the fight against Napoleon.
 * It was a poorly paid job and Hermann was brought up in financially difficult circumstances.
 * Ferdinand was an artistic man and his influence meant that Hermann grew up to have a strong love of music and painting.
-* Caroline Helmholtz was the daughter of an artillery officer.
-* Hermann attended Potsdam Gymnasium where his father taught philology and classical literature.
-* Such financial support was only available for particular topics and Hermann's father persuaded him that he should study medicine which was supported by the government.
 * In 1837 Helmholtz was awarded a government grant to enable him to study medicine at the Royal Friedrich-Wilhelm Institute of Medicine and Surgery in Berlin.
 * Given Helmholtz's contributions to mathematics later in his career it would be reasonable to have expected him to have taken mathematics courses at the University of Berlin at this time.
 * Helmholtz strongly argued for founding physiology completely on the principles of physics and chemistry.